jbx-protocol/juice-docs-v1/protocol/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/write/_addtobalanceof.md

     // If the terminal's token is ETH, override `_amount` with msg.value. else _amount = msg.value;
     ```
-2. Forward the parameters to an internal version of the function.
+2. Record the added balance.

     ```solidity
     // Record the added funds.